114 Degrees Fahrenheit to Celsius: A full breakdown to Temperature Conversion

 While the Fahrenheit and Celsius scales are widely used, they are not truly absolute scales.
 An absolute temperature scale starts at absolute zero, the theoretically lowest possible temperature.
 This is where all molecular motion ceases.

 - Kelvin (K): The Kelvin scale is an absolute temperature scale.
 0 Kelvin (0 K) represents absolute zero.
 The size of a Kelvin degree is the same as a Celsius degree.
-Therefore, the conversion between Celsius and Kelvin is simple:
+That's why, the conversion between Celsius and Kelvin is simple:

 K = °C + 273.15